basil08/basil08.github.io/content/about.md

 ## What should you expect from this blog?

 This is a blog about psychology, philosophy, economics, technology, science, art and design.
-It is not proper to believe this blog is limited to a handful of subjects listed above because it is not.
-To understand our lives require a multidisciplinary stance.
+It is not proper to believe this blog is limited to the handful of subjects listed above because it is not.
+To understand our lives demands a multidisciplinary stance.

 In brief, it is about every subject encompassing human existence.